tillbiskup/tiny-webcasts/README.md

 ## A typical workflow

 Assume you have a presentation in PDF format with one page per slide/overlay, and a series of cut audio files corresponding to the slides.
 Then there are only three simple steps to create your webcast.

+All commands are issued on a terminal (using bash as shell).

 ### Copy audio and PDF files to temporary directory